department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 #### By mail

-Apply by mail using an Application for Disability Compensation and Related Compensation Benefits (VA Form 21-526EZ).
-[Download VA Form 21-526EZ](https://www.vba.va.gov/pubs/forms/VBA-21-526EZ-ARE.pdf).
+Apply by mail using an Application for Disability Compensation and Related Compensation Benefits (VA Form 21-526EZ). <br>[Download VA Form 21-526EZ](https://www.vba.va.gov/pubs/forms/VBA-21-526EZ-ARE.pdf).

 Print the form, fill it out, and send it to this address: